aroute/swmug-dal-24/README.md

 # swmug-dal-24

-> The following is an instructor-led exercises.
+> The following is an instructor-led lab.

 ## 1. Connect to your Remote Work Environment